caiovigo/academic_website/content/publication/A_ML_Factor-Based_Interpretation_Bond_Risk_Premia_US/index.md

 +++
-title = "[WP] \n A Machine Learning Factor-Based Interpretation for the Bond Risk Premia in U.S." date = 2020-03-25T00:00:00 draft = false
+title = "A Machine Learning Factor-Based Interpretation for the Bond Risk Premia in U.S." date = 2020-03-25T00:00:00 draft = false